Hangwa: History

-Passing the two Buddhist dynasties, Unified Silla in the era of two kingdoms (698–926) and Goryeo (936‒1392), the cultivation of crops and consumption of confections increased drastically as the Buddhist diets forbade meat.
+Following the two Buddhist dynasties, Unified Silla in the era of two kingdoms (698–926) and Goryeo (936‒1392), the cultivation of crops and consumption of confections increased drastically as the Buddhist diets forbade meat.
 Confections were offered in Goryeo's national feasts, rites, ceremonies, and banquets, including the two Buddhist festivals, the Lotus Lantern Festival and the Festival of the Eight Vows.
 Prevailing tea ceremonies also required more types of confections.

-Concerns regarding the increasingly excessive use of confections that have large amounts of oil, grain, and honey have consequently lead to several regulations throughout the course of its history.
-In 1117, King Sukjong issued a restriction on the extravagant usage of deep-fried grain confections.
-In 1192, it was commanded to replace deep-fried grain confections with fruits.
-In 1353, a total ban was placed on deep-fried grain confections.
+Concerns regarding the increasingly excessive consumption of confections that have large amounts of oil, grain, and honey have consequently lead to several regulations throughout the course of its history.
+In 1117, King Sukjong restricted the extravagant usage of deep-fried grain confections.
+In 1192, deep-fried grain confections were mandated to be replaced with fruits and in 1353, a total ban on deep-fried grain confections was issued.

 Restrictions continued in the Joseon (1392‒1897), according to Comprehensive Collection of the National Codes that recorded that the use of deep-fried grain confections was restricted solely for rites, weddings, and toasts to longevity.
 Commoners caught eating them on occasions other than that were subjected to monetary fines or corporal punishment.